NetickNetworking/NetickDocumentation/articles/remote-procedure-calls-rpcs.md

 ## Static RPCs

+Static RPCs are RPCs not attached to a specific instance of a network behavior.
 Static RPCs must have their first parameter as a `NetickEngine` type.
 Which can be used to access the `NetworkSandbox` instance if needed.

 ```csharp
 [Rpc]